publisha/publisha.github.io/_screencasts/popupnotesinfixedlayoutepub.md

 ---
 Although the ePub3 format can support popup notes, it is difficult to achieve this in the fixed-layout version from InDesign.

 If you have footnotes in your InDesign document, you will need to follow these steps to build a button with the text popup when the reference number is clicked in the text.
+In this screencast we use the button tool which can be scripted to show or hide other buttons.

+In the follow-up screencast, an animation is invoked when a button is clicked or touched.

 Please note that this requires a script that can be obtained from the very generous [Peter Kahrel][77e735fb].